Scenic Train Rides in Washington

 Washington has five scenic train rides.
 Of the 61 known steam engines in the state, currently there are 4 operating steam locomotives running scenic train rides.
 Logging steam train rides using all three major types of geared power, a Shay, a Climax and a Heisler, can be found on the Mt Rainier Scenic Railroad.
-Enjoy dinner train rides on the Chehalis-Centralia Railroad in a refurbished 1920's dinning car.
+Enjoy dinner train rides on the Chehalis-Centralia Railroad aboard refurbished 1920's dinning car.

 Look for special event train rides aboard the Snoqualmie Valley Railroad out of the Northwest Railway Museum and on the Lake Whatcom Railway.
 The Chelatchie Prairie Railroad operates an historic 10 mile-diesel train ride through scenic Clark County as well as Polar Express and Santa Steam Train rides in season.